GeorgeSpirid/Compiler-to-MIXAL/README.md

 ## Introduction
 This project implemets a compiler for a simple c-like language to the MIX Assembly Language (MIXAL), from D.Knuth's *The Art of Computer Programming*.
-The compiler is divided into sixe stages:
+The compiler is divided into six stages:
 1. Lexical Analysis
 2. Syntax Analysis
 3. Semantic Analysis
 4. Error Detection
 5. Error Recovery
 6. Code Generation

 All source, helper, and test files should be in the same directory for the instructions to work.

 ## Lexical Analysis